• Skip to primary navigation

 5. Springing Power of Attorney

-A springing (or conditional) power of attorney only goes into effect if a specific event, medical condition (typically incapacitation), or event specified in the POA occurs.
-It can end at a specified time, when you become incapacitated, or upon death.
-For example, military personnel may draft a springing power of attorney that goes into effect when they’re deployed overseas.
+A springing (or conditional) power of attorney only goes into effect if a specific event, medical condition (typically incapacitation), or situation specified in the POA occurs.
+Having this form in place allows you to get an emergency power of attorney to protect your wishes in unpredictable circumstances.
+It can end at a specified time when you become incapacitated or upon death.
+For example, military personnel may draft a springing power of attorney that goes into effect when deployed overseas.

 Now that you understand the differences between the power of attorney types, you can confidently choose the right ones to include in your estate plan.